Are personal trainer roles intriguing to you?

 ABSOLUTELY NOT!

-Next, goals should feel relevant, or “in alignment” with the client and his or her fitness goals.
+Next, smaller goals should feel relevant, or “in alignment” with the client and his or her larger fitness and health goals.

 What may be a relevant goal for a bodybuilder may be entirely different from a relevant goal for a dancer or a swimmer.

-When goals are relevant and are in line with the client’s sport or current situation, the goals become more personal.
+Relevant goals stay in line with the client’s sport or current situation, making the goals more personal.

 The client gives a realistic span of time to improve his or her cardiovascular fitness level.

-Personal trainers can use time-bound goals as motivation tools as well!
+Personal trainers can use a variety of time-bound goals as motivation tools as well!

-What do you, as a personal trainer, do in this situation?
+What can a personal trainer do in this situation?

-Personal trainers will acquire some basic nutrition knowledge.
+Personal trainers acquire some basic nutrition knowledge; however they are not nutritionists or dietitians.

-You will encounter clients who follow all different types of diets and lifestyles, and most often, they will all have distinct ways of thinking regarding what constitutes proper nutrition.
+You will encounter clients who follow all different types of diets and lifestyles, and the field of nutrition constantly changes with new studies and data giving people alternative ways of thinking regarding what constitutes proper nutrition.

 It is NOT within a personal trainer’s scope of practice to create diet and nutrition plans.